AdguardTeam/AdguardFilters/CONTRIBUTING.md

 - Purpose: this filter blocks various kinds of ads on French-language sites.
 - [French folder](https://github.com/AdguardTeam/AdguardFilters/tree/master/FrenchFilter/sections)
-- Notes: The AdGuard French filter includes [Liste FR][listefr] if you use AdGuard products, so there's no need to add rules which are already in `Liste FR`.
+- Notes: The AdGuard French filter includes [Liste FR][listefr], so there's no need to add rules which are already in `Liste FR`.

 [listefr]: https://github.com/easylist/listefr